tristandunn/tristandunn/_posts/2015-11-05-authenticate-with-dribbble.md

 use it to verify a user, which is what we're going to do.

 Why would you want to verify a user?
-Maybe you're selling a product that requires the user to be a <q>player</q> on Dribbble.
+Maybe you're selling a product that requires the user to be a "player" on Dribbble.
 Or you want to use Dribbble as the authentication for your application.
 Basically any circumstance where you want to know it's a specific person, possibly with a specific status.

 ## Creating an Application